Alex McCluckie

 Photo of Alex McCluckie

-Alex joined DJS in 2011 as part of its graduate recruitment scheme and since that time he has risen through the ranks and is now a Research Director managing one of the five DJS Research teams.
+Alex joined DJS in 2011 as part of its graduate recruitment scheme and has since progressed to Research Director, where he now leads one of the organisation’s five research teams.

-As a strategic thinker, his interests lie in solving business problems and driving innovation.
-He leads the design and execution of both quantitative and qualitative research solutions whilst also spending a lot of his time identifying, developing and introducing novel methodologies, procedures and ways of thinking into the business.
+Alongside his qualitative expertise, Alex is a strategic thinker with a strong interest in solving complex problems and driving innovation.
+He leads the design and execution of both qualitative and quantitative research programmes and plays a key role in identifying, developing and embedding novel methodologies and ways of thinking within the business.

 • Sport (Sport England)

-• Utilities (Severn Trent, Northumbrian Water, South East Water, United Utilities, Dŵr Cymru Welsh Water, CCWater, UKWIR and Ofwat)
+• Utilities (Severn Trent, Northumbrian Water, South East Water, United Utilities, Dŵr Cymru Welsh Water, CCWater, UKWIR, Ofwat)

-• Education (various FE and HE institutions and awarding bodies)
+• Education (further and higher education institutions and awarding bodies)

 • Retail (East of England Co-operative Society, Central England Co-operative)

-• Local Government (Cumbria County Council, Stockport Metropolitan Borough Council, Localise team).
+• Local government (Cumbria County Council, Stockport Metropolitan Borough Council, Localise)

-He also has a BA (1st Class Honours) in Sport Sociology and an MA in Social Research Methods from Durham University, as well as the MRS Advanced Certificate.
-Alex also writes regular articles and insight for his sectors and specialisms such as the following behavioural science piece:
+He holds a BA (First Class Honours) in Sport Sociology and an MA in Social Research Methods from Durham University, as well as the MRS Advanced Certificate.
+Alex also regularly produces insight and thought leadership for his specialist areas, including behavioural science pieces such as: